 Population and GDP per capita data was drawn from the World Bank.
-GDP per capita data was in constant 2005 USD.
+GDP per capita data is in constant 2005 USD.

-Data on Democracy was drawn from the Polity IV Project and is defined as a value from one to ten based on a yearly scoring conducted by Polity IV
+Data on Democracy was drawn from the Polity IV Project and is defined as a value from one to ten, based on a yearly scoring conducted by Polity IV.

 Data for the NATO membership variable was computed using information from NATO’s website.
-It was a dataset we created specifically for this project with one indicating membership for a given year.
+The variable is binary where one indicates NATO membership for that corresponding year.

 Our Methodology

-After going through the literature we decided upon the following model for our regressions.
+After going through the literature, we decided on the following model for our regressions:

 LnDefense Spendingt+1= a0+ β1 Public Opinion Spread+ β2 Threat Ratio+ β3 International Terror Attack+ β4 Domestic Terror Attack+ β5 Civil War+ β6 International Conflict+ β7lnPopulation+ β8lnGDP per Capita+ β9 Democracy Score

-Inside of this model, we lag every variable one year behind the defense spending.
+Within this model, we lag every variable one year behind defense spending.
 We do this because we know that budget proceedings will happen one to two years before defense expenditures occur.
-We intend to also run the regressions on all of the variables lagged two years behind defense spending, but we have not reached that step yet in our work.
+We intend to also run regressions on all of the variables lagged two years behind defense spending, but we have not yet reached that step in our work.
 We also use the log of Defense Spending, Population, and GDPpC in conjunction with common practices surrounding large numbers.

-We began our analysis with a step regression for each of the public opinion questions.
-The tables are listed in the appendix as Figure 1 and 3.
-This is done in order to examine the effects each control has on the descriptive statistics of the OLS model.
+We began our analysis with a step regression for each of the public opinion questions, in order to examine the effects each control has on the descriptive statistics of the OLS model.
 By examining these effects, it can be determined whether or not each control variable has a meaningful impact on the estimates of the relationship.
+The tables for the public opinion step regressions are listed in the appendix as Figure 1 and 3.

 After running the step model all the way up to our full OLS regression model, we then moved on to using a fixed-effects model.
-Based on our results we are aware of auto-correlation and correlation between our regressors; however, we have not yet begun the process of statistically dealing with those issues.
+Because of our results, we are aware of auto-correlation and correlation between our regressors; however, we have not yet begun the process of statistically dealing with those issues.

 The fixed-effects models control for bias in the estimates that potentially occur when using panel data.
 Because panel data observes countries over time, there are likely unmeasurable variables that could influence defense spending.
 These unmeasurable variables could be either related to the nature of each individual country or related to factors that change over time.
 For example, the culture of a country could influence public opinion or defense spending.
 Furthermore, world events that occur across all countries but vary throughout time could influence public opinion or defense spending.
 Thus, using a model that controls for these possibilities is the most accurate way to estimate the relationship.
-Fixed effect regressions control for this potential bias through an additional variable in the model that is comprised of the intercepts for each observation (each country at each year).
-This allows the model to estimate the impact of public opinion on defense spending while unobservable characteristics of each country that may also influence defense spending are controlled for.
-Thus, two additional models for whether to increase or decrease defense spending and whether U.S. global leadership is desirable are executed.
-One controlling for country fixed effects and the other controlling for time fixed effects.
+Fixed effect regressions control for this potential bias through an additional variable that is comprised of the intercepts for each observation (each country at each year).
+This allows the model to estimate the impact of public opinion on defense spending while unobservable characteristics of each country, which may also influence defense spending, are controlled for.
+Thus, we executed two additional models for whether to increase or decrease defense spending and whether U.S. global leadership.
+One controls for country fixed effects, and the other controls for time fixed effects.

 Assumptions